-Here are four things you can do feel more positive – starting today:
+Here are 4 things you can do to feel more positive – starting today:

 1. Stop doomscrolling

 Doomscrolling refers to the habit of compulsively reaching out for news as a coping mechanism.
 Staying informed during difficult times is important.
 But consuming too much bad news can trigger unhealthy side effects.

 Ditch the unrelenting diet of bad news.
 Be more intentional about what you’re reading and watching.
 Try picking up a book or watching shows that take you far away from the headlines.
 When you do turn to the news, listen to credible sources.

-2. Distract yourself with hobbies that make you happy
+2. Distract yourself with things that make you happy

 Dwelling on negative thoughts or information — particularly things we cannot change — exacerbates stress.
 A temporary distraction can be a great medicine for troubled times.

 Distracting yourself can mean finding a new hobby or returning to one you used to enjoy.
 Consider the activities that used to bring you joy and give them another shot.
 Or, try something new, such as: